ganeshsjsu/roomie-interview-scheduler/README.md

 ## Deploy

-Option A — Render (recommended, persistent storage):
+Option A — Render (with persistent disk):

 - Push this folder to a GitHub repo.
 - In Render, create “New +” → “Web Service” → “Build from a Git repository”.